Car Depreciation – The Ultimate Guide

 If you do have enough to spend on a Porsche 911 GT3 or Range Rover Sport, then you’d typically retain around 70% of the purchase price after 2-3 years.
 And a Porsche Cayenne, Macan or Panamera would keep be worth between 63-65% of what you’d paid.

 For those with a lower slightly more realistic budget, then the best brands to minimise depreciation would include MINI, Audi and VW.
 For example, the luxury Audi SQ7 ticks both the brand and SUV boxes, and won various awards in 2018.
 Or you could try the sporty Audi RS3 quattro S tronic.
 For a different alternative, there’s also the Jaguar E-Pace 2.0 2WD.

 From VW, the enduring strong brand and performance of the Golf range means it’s hard to pick a bad one.
 And something similar is true with the MINI.

 Which Cars Are Worst For Depreciation And Depreciate The Most?

 Overall market trends also indicate which cars and brands will tend to depreciate the most over time.
-The rise in both SUVs and smaller family hybrids has led to a drop in value for family-sized saloons.
+The rise in popularity of SUVs, hatchbacks and smaller family hybrids has led to a drop in value for family-sized saloons.

 French car makers all have examples of cars which perform badly for depreciation.
 For example, the Citroen C4 and Peugeot 308 hatchback are both competing against the VW Golf for new and second hand sales, and do poorly as a result.
 Meanwhile the Peugeot 308 family saloon has tried to take on the Audi A4 and BMW 3 series.